Sometimes you might not be able to go on your overseas study program as you originally intended. So what happens next?

 - If your withdrawal from a semester or yearlong exchange is deemed to be for compassionate or compelling reasons, you will still be able to apply for subsequent semester or yearlong exchange programs, without any conditions.

 - If you withdraw from the exchange program without compassionate or compelling reasons, you are still permitted to apply for another semester/yearlong exchange in a subsequent application cycle.
-In most cases you will be required to meet with a Global Learning Adviser and recommended to attend a preferencing workshop.
-In most cases, your application will be considered in a second round of host institution allocations.
+In most cases you will be required to meet with a Global Learning Adviser and your application will be considered in a second round of host institution allocations.

 Students who withdraw from semester programs will be able to apply in the next application cycle for short-term programs as normal.

 Students who withdraw from a short term program will still be able to apply for subsequent short term and/or semester and year-long programs.